-Stylists as Health Advocates: How the Hairdressing Industry Is Changing Society’s Health Behavior [STUDY]
+Stylists as Health Advocates: How the Hairdressing Industry is Changing Society's Health Behavior

 Countless studies have shown that ingredients such as phthalates and parabens are linked to hormone-related issues and breast cancer in women.
 Widely used in cosmetics, these chemical groups can penetrate the body and disrupt the balance of the hormones, potentially stimulating the growth of cancer cells.

 But despite widespread awareness of these cancer-causing ingredients, many personal care products still use them due to lack of regulation.
 The Food and Drug Administration (FDA) does not require beauty brands to seek approval before they go on the market, so millions of consumers who buy these products are unwittingly exposing themselves to various potential health problems.

 In the last decade, however, many Americans have become more conscious of the products they use.
 This is due, in part, to the increasing number of professionals who demand safer, cleaner cosmetics, such as hairdressers and salon owners.
 So it’s not surprising that mindful clients look to none other than Hair Stylists not only to get their hair done but also to seek advice on beauty products.

 Being in the business of beauty, cosmetologists’ knowledge on products go beyond the surface.
 They know that being surrounded by chemicals daily can have adverse effects on their health.
 In fact hairdressing is known as being one of the most toxic careers, and Hair Stylist health problems like cancer and fertility issues continue to increase.
 Professionals know the only way to prevent illness is to arm themselves with information and non-toxic products, and this knowledge needs to be passed on to the client.

 While there’s no replacing doctors and clinics as primary healthcare providers, salons have become trusted venues for promotion of health behaviors in the US, according to a study and program headed by the National Cancer Institute.